Orange is the New Black

 Pleasant Surprise

-And as a completely unintended consequence of upgrading this web site to HTTPS, the picture viewer and slide presenter scripts suddenly have started working properly on mobile devices again.
+As a completely unintended consequence of upgrading this web site to HTTPS, the picture viewer and slide presenter scripts suddenly have started working properly on mobile devices again.

 Perhaps all these hours weren't a complete and utter waste of life after all...